Introduction

 Meeting these criteria is a requirement for membership in the Network.

-• For Properties.
+- For Properties.
 All Properties must either be listed in, or eligible for inclusion in the National Register of Historic Places.
 This does not apply to Facilities or Programs.
 For more information, see the National Register of Historic Places (NRHP) Status section below under Application Form Information.

-• The NPS resource must "relate to the African American civil rights movement during the period from 1939 through 1968" (Public Law 115–104, Section 308402 (c)(1)).
+- The NPS unit or program must "relate to the African American civil rights movement during the period from 1939 through 1968" (Public Law 115–104, Section 308402 (c)(1)).

 Apply to Join the Network

-Interested applicants can apply via the Network's electronic application form.
-Please register for an account and begin a new application.
+To apply, please register for an account and begin a new application.
 Please fill out the form and upload any relevant documents, e.g. Determination of Eligibility (DOE) form, letter of owner consent, etc. For sample applications and supplemental documents see the relevant sections below.

 If you experience any technical problems submitting your application materials, please contact Network staff for assistance.
-Applicants can keep abreast of the status of their application on their AACRN profile or via automatic email communication from the system.
+Applicants can keep track of the status of their application on their AACRN profile or via automatic email communication from the system.

 Sample Applications